gtmassey/laravel-analytics/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Tests](https://github.com/gtmassey/Analytics/actions/workflows/run-tests.yml/badge.svg)](https://github.com/gtmassey/Analytics/actions/workflows/run-tests.yml)

-### This project is not ready for use and is still in development.
-Access to the repository is limited until an alpha or beta version is available.

 Build Google Analytics Data API queries in Laravel with ease!

 Methods currently return an instance of `Gtmassey\LaravelAnalytics\ResponseData`, containing the dimension and metric headers, and results in `rows`.